FBI special agents at a scene, illustrating a guide to the FBI Physical Fitness Test (PFT): events, scoring, and how to pass

 How to Conquer the FBI Push-Up, Even If You're Starting from Zero

 Next is the push-up event, an untimed test of upper-body muscular endurance that demands perfect form on every rep. Your body must hold a straight line from head to heels, with no sagging hips or arching back.
-Lower yourself until your chest is roughly a fist's width from the floor, then press back up until your arms are fully extended.
+Lower yourself until your upper arms are at least parallel to the floor, then press back up until your arms are fully extended.
 Only reps that meet this strict standard count toward your score.

 If you can't do a single push-up right now, start with an easier variation and build strength progressively.
 Begin with incline push-ups against a wall, then move to a lower surface like a counter or bench.
 As you get stronger, gradually decrease the incline until you're ready for push-ups on your knees, and finally, full push-ups on the floor.
 This progressive method safely builds the exact muscles you need.